DansDesigns/pAI/README.md

-# ai
+# pAI
-Repository for all my Vosk Ai Versions
+Repository for all pAI Versions